Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Bimetal Flange Detail

-It provides a robust sealing surface which is composed of stainless steel, yet it may be readily welded to an aluminum vacuum system.
-Because the stainless and aluminum surfaces meet at the bond rather than at the gasket, the sealing surface are not subjected to differential thermal expansion and consequent leaking.
-Flanges such as this will serve as ready replacements for elastomeric seals in flanges that do not need to be routinely opened.
+The bimetal flange provides a robust sealing surface which is composed of stainless steel, yet it may be readily welded to an aluminum vacuum system.
+Because the stainless and aluminum surfaces meet at the bond rather than at the gasket, the sealing surfaces are not subjected to differential thermal expansion and consequent leaking.
+These bimetal flanges serve as ready replacements for elastomeric seals in flanges that do not need to be routinely opened.

 Aluminum Welding

 Presence of the effects above does not imply that aluminum welds cannot be produced, it does however mean that producing them will require adequate material preparation and tight control over the processing parameters to insure repeatability.
-To meet the challenges of welding aluminum the vacuum community has developed automated TIG welding processes, which when coupled with careful material preparation yield reliable ultra high vacuum welds.
-Figure 4 presents an example of automated welding equipment.
+To meet the challenges of welding aluminum, the vacuum community has developed automated TIG welding processes, which when coupled with careful material preparation, yield reliable ultrahigh vacuum welds.

 Aluminum as a Vacuum Chamber Construction Material